What Is Fractional Real Estate Investing?

 Passive income

-Real estate investing isn’t always entirely passive, especially when you’re letting out single-family homes that require upkeep and repair.
+Real estate investing isn’t always entirely passive, especially when you’re letting out single family homes that require upkeep and repair.
 The rental income from a fractional real estate investment is truly passive because it requires no time or energy investment from you.
-It provides a reliable source of monthly passive income as well as capital appreciation without the need for you to do the upkeep.
+It can provide a reliable source of monthly passive income, as well as capital appreciation, without requiring you to do the upkeep.

 How fractional real estate investing works